spilth/notes.old/views/about.md

 	$ ruby -rubygems notes.rb

-It will now be running on http://localhost:4567/
+It will now be running on http://localhost:4567/ and you should see a link to your "about" page under Contents.

-For more information check out [Getting Started with Sinatra](http://www.sinatrarb.com/intro) and the [Sinatra Documentation](http://www.sinatrarb.com/documentation).
+For more information about Sinatra check out [Getting Started with Sinatra](http://www.sinatrarb.com/intro) and the [Sinatra Documentation](http://www.sinatrarb.com/documentation).

+Check the [Markdown:Syntax](http://daringfireball.net/projects/markdown/syntax) page for information on how to format your documents.

 ## Rack App

-We're going to be using Heroku to host our application which means we need to provide a few things to help it understand our projects dependencies and how to start it up.
+We're going to be using Heroku to host our application which means we need to provide a few things to help it understand our projects dependencies and how to start it up as a [Rack application](http://rack.rubyforge.org/).

 First we need to create a `.gems` file which contains the Gems our project requires.
 We only need to tell it about Sinatra: